- Our customers have been hired by : *Foot Note

 - Facilitated the implementation of new digital banking systems, improving transaction efficiency by 20%.

-The requirements to become a banker will also include an understanding of financial and banking codes, customer service, and knowledge of stock markets.
+Requirements to become a banker also include an understanding of financial and banking codes, customer service, and stock market knowledge.
 Additional skills can vary depending on the type of banker you want to be.
-For example, business banker skills will be different to the skills on a private banker CV, focusing more closely on an awareness of how businesses operate and use money.
+For example, business banker skills will differ from those of a private banker CV, with a stronger focus on understanding how businesses operate and manage cash.

 Essential skills for a banker